pbig6285/pbig6285/README.md

 - 🌱 I’m a former math student, currently getting my CS Masters
 - ✏️ Building interesting software from scratch
 - ⚡ Fun fact: I probably like building PCs a little too much
-- ❓ You may see the occassional video game mod from me

 ## What I'm using